 - Have your kids do the majority of the work.
 This will ensure they know where to find things, and also will empower them to take responsibility for their belongings and their experience at camp.

 - Make sure your child can lift their luggage.
-If they can’t carry it themselves, you may need to unpack a few things.
+If they can’t carry it themselves, or the case is almost as big as they are, it’s time to unpack a few things.
 Summer camp is about encouraging independence, so it sets the whole experience off on the right note if they can throw their duffel bag over their shoulder as they stride into their cabin.

 - Don’t buy new shoes for camp.
-There are so many activities—hiking, cycling, archery, football, team games—that require our campers to be on their feet, that it isn’t the right time to be breaking in new shoes, no matter how cool and outdoorsy they are.
-If possible, send them in worn-in sneakers that fit well.
+There are so many activities—hiking, cycling, archery, football, team games—that require campers to be on their feet, that it isn’t the right time to be breaking in new shoes, no matter how cool and outdoorsy they are.
+If possible, send them in worn-in sneakers that fit well and can survive the week.

 - Pack flip flops.
 Slip-on sandals allow feet to breathe while still offering protection from bugs and rocks, which is great for just milling around camp during downtime.